mieubrisse/personal-writing/ben-franklin-analysis/post.md

 **GRINDSET!
 SLEEP WHEN YOU'RE DEAD, MOTHERFUCKER!**

-Shh, go back into the ceiling David... there are no ultramarathons for you here.
+Shh, back into the ceiling David.

 We have Ben Franklin's daily schedule, and we know how uncrowded it is: